faust64/highwaytohell/README.md

 ### outboundNotifier

-This class of worker would be listening for events from our `checkHealth` worker, looking for notifications definitions that may involve the health check ID that just got processed.
-If that check health changed, a notification would eventually be sent (HTTP POST, HTTP GET, SMS or email).
+This class of worker would be listening for events from our other workers, eventually sending HTTP POST, GET, SMS or email notifications.

+The `checkHealth` worker may schedule notification settings to be checked for matching configurations, having refreshed a check status.

+The `apiGW` worker may schedule login history to be checked notifying user his account was accessed.

-FIXME: setting up SMS or email notifications, we should check notification
+FIXME: SMS
-       target is known to belong to user - otherwise, send some confirmation email or SMS, have user input a code or click some validation link, before registering notification. - add a known-targets table, ...

 ### apiGW